 Multiorgan hypersensitivity reactions, also known as drug reaction with eosinophilia and systemic symptoms (DRESS), have occurred with lamotrigine.
 Some have been fatal or life threatening.
-DRESS typically, although not exclusively, presents with fever, rash, and/or lymphadenopathy in association with other organ system involvement, such as hepatitis, nephritis, hematologic abnormalities, myocarditis. or myositis, sometimes resembling an acute viral infection.
+DRESS typically, although not exclusively, presents with fever, rash, and/or lymphadenopathy in association with other organ system involvement, such as hepatitis, nephritis, hematologic abnormalities, myocarditis, or myositis, sometimes resembling an acute viral infection.
 Eosinophilia is often present.
-This disorder is variable in its expression, and othe organ systems not noted here may be involved. atalities associated with acute multiorgan failure and various degrees of hepatic failure have been reported in 2 of 3,796 adult patients and
+This disorder is variable in its expression, and other organ systems not noted here may be involved.

-4 of 2.435 pediatric patients who received lamotrigine in epilepsy clinical trials.
-Rare fatalities from multiorgan failure have also been reported Isolated liver failure without rash or involvement of other organs has also been reported with lamotrigine.

-It is important to note that early manifestations of hypersensitivity (e.g., fever, lymphadenopathy) may be present even though a rash is not evident.
+Fatalities associated with acute multiorgan failure and various degrees of hepatic failure have been reported in 2 of 3,796 adult patients and 4 of 2,435 pediatric patients who received lamotrigine in epilepsy clinical trials.
+Rare fatalities from multiorgan failure have also been reported in postmarketing use.
+Isolated liver failure without rash or involvement of other organs has also been reported with lamotrigine.
+It is important to note that early manifestations of hypersensitivity (e.g., fever, lymphadenopathy) may be present even though a rash is not vident.
 If such signs or symptoms are present, the patient should be evaluated immediately.
 Lamotrigine should be discontinued if an alternative etiology for the signs or symptoms cannot be established.
-Prior to initiation of treatment with lamotrigine, the patient should be instructed that a rash or other signs or symptoms of hypersensitivity

-(e.g., fever, lymphadenopathy) may herald a serious medical event and that the patient should report any such occurrence to a healthcar 5.4 Cardiac Rhythm and Conduction Abnormalities In vitro testing showed that lamotrigine exhibits Class IB antiarrhythmic activity at therapeutically relevant concentrations [see Clinical
+Prior to initiation of treatment with lamotrigine, the patient should be instructed that a rash or other signs or symptoms of hypersensitivi (e.g., fever, lymphadenopathy) may herald a serious medical event and that the patient should report any such occurrence to a healthcare

-Pharmacology (12.2)1.
-Based on these in vitro findings, lamotrigine could slow ventricular conduction (widen QRS) and induce proarrhythmia, which can lead to sudden death, in patients with clinically important structural or functional heart disease (i.e., patients with heart failure, valvular heart disease, congenital heart disease, conduction system disease, ventricular arrhythmias, cardiac channelopathies [e.g., Brugada syndrome], clinically important ischemic heart disease, or multiple risk factors for coronary artery disease).
-Any expected or beserved benefit of lamotrigine in an individual patient with clinically important structural or functional heart disease must be carefully weighed against the risks for serious arrhythmias and/or death for that patient.
-Concomitant use of other sodium channel blockers may further increase the risk of proarrhythmia 5.5 Blood Dyscrasias
+In vitro testing showed that lamotrigine exhibits Class IB antiarrhythmic activity at therapeutically relevant concentrations.
+Isee Clinical Pharmacology (12.2)].
+Based on these in vitro findings, lamotrigine could slow ventricular conduction (widen QRS) and induce proarrhythmia, which can lead to sudden death, in patients with clinically important structural or functional heart disease (i.e., patients with observed benefit of lamotrigine in an individual patient with clinically important structural or functional heart disease must be carefully weighed against the risks for serious arrhythmias and/or death for that patient.
+Concomitant use of other sodium channel blockers may rther increase the risk of proarrhythmia. here have been reports of blood dyscrasias that may or may not be associated with multiorgan hypersensitivity (also known as DRESS) [see